LeGend077/packs/README.md

 **You are NOT permitted to:**

 - Negate the accreditation of the original author.
-- Paste the direct download link, negating the MCPEDL page.
+- Paste the direct download link, negating the this page.
 - Take the author's code, works, and textures just to republish them as your own.